loganprit/recipe-app/README.md

 ## Discoveries

-Throughout the development journey, the balance between form and function became evident.
-Embracing React's state management illuminated the path to an application that is as responsive as it is beautiful, underscoring the harmony between technical prowess and design elegance.
+As the project progressed, the importance of blending aesthetics with usability became clear.
+Utilizing React's robust state management features helped to create an app that's not only quick to respond but also visually appealing.

 ## Future Goals